amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 I don't have placement data for every IIT or institute.
 And I always love to go with data.
 However, I can share the placement statistics of the My College : M.Tech CSE batch at IIT Kanpur (2026 batch), which I have collected

-8 students received packages above 50 LPA<br>
+8 stu. received packages above 50 LPA<br>
-23 students received packages above 30 LPA<br>
+23 stu. received packages above 30 LPA<br>
-33 students received packages above 25 LPA<br>
+33 stu. received packages above 25 LPA<br>
-37 students received packages above 20 LPA<br>
+37 stu. received packages above 20 LPA<br>
-51 students received packages above 15 LPA
+51 stu. received packages above 15 LPA

-Highest Package: 83 LPA<br>
+- Highest Package: 83 LPA<br>
-Lowest Package: 10 LPA<br>
+- Lowest Package: 10 LPA<br>
-Average Package : 27 LPA<br>
+- Average Package : 27 LPA<br>
-Placement Percentage: 100%
+- Placement Percentage: 100%

 One important thing to understand is that these numbers are cumulative.
 For example, when I say 33 students received packages above 25 LPA, that count already includes students who received packages above 30 LPA and 50 LPA.
 I am not going to share every single detail here of every college actually i dont have also.
 Engineering teaches you many things, and one of them is that not everything will be handed to you.
 Learning how to find information yourself is an important skill.

 Another point worth mentioning is that these statistics are specifically for the M.Tech CSE program at IIT Kanpur.
 They should not be used to estimate placements for other branches.
 Different departments have different opportunities, different recruiters, and different placement outcomes.
-Some branches may have lower average packages, and in certain core branches, placement percentages can also be less than 50%.Also remember that IIT Kanpur is generally considered among the top 4 IITs in the country.
+Some branches may have lower average packages, and in certain core branches, placement percentages can also be less than 50%.
+Also remember that IIT Kanpur is top 4 IITs in the country.
 Naturally, placement outcomes at other IITs may differ depending on the branch, market conditions, and institute reputation.

 Note: If you are from a branch other than CS, do not blindly rely on the data or observations I have shared here.
 The reality can be very different for Mechanical, Electrical, Civil, Electronics, and other branches.
 Similarly, opportunities, placements, and outcomes are not the same across all IITs and institutes.
 Always do your own research and look at the latest official data for your branch, target institute, and career path before making any major decision

-The takeaway is simple: don't look at a placement report and assume every student receives 30 or 50 LPA above package at every IIT.
-Instead, focus on understanding the opportunities available, the skill level required to reach them, and whether the program aligns with your long-term goals.
+The takeaway is simple: don't look at a placement report and assume every student receives  40-50 LPA above package at every IIT.
+Instead, focus on understanding the opportunities available, the skill level required to reach them, and whether the program aligns with your long-term goals or not.

 <br>
 <br>